Frequently Asked Questions

 Rowmark Ski Academy is a year-round competitive alpine ski racing program for elite student-athletes.
 Students who are interested in competing for Rowmark must apply independently of their application to the school.

-Rowmark Ski Academy was founded in 1982 as a division of Rowland Hall, the premier college-preparatory school in Salt Lake City.
-Just over three decades later, in 2014, Rowmark proudly became one of the first clubs designated for the U.S. Ski and Snowboard Association's (USSA) highest Gold Certification level.
+Rowmark Ski Academy was founded in 1982 as a division of Rowland Hall.
+Just over three decades later, in 2014, Rowmark proudly became one of the first clubs designated for the US Ski and Snowboard Association's (USSA) highest Gold Certification level.
 Rowmark skiers are full-time ninth through twelfth graders at Rowland Hall.
-This is a rigorous, year-round racing program coupled with our extraordinary academic high school.
-There's nothing quite like it in North America.
+This is a rigorous, year-round racing program, coupled with our extraordinary academic high school.

 Does Rowland Hall offer transportation?